mehrandvd/skunit/README.md

 ## Requirements
 - .NET 7.0 or higher
-- An OpenAI API key
+- An OpenAI API key or an AzureOpenAI API key

 ## Installation
 You can easily add **skUnit** to your project as it is available as a [NuGet](https://www.nuget.org/packages/skUnit) package.
 To install it, execute the following command in your terminal: